 GNJ strives to act with integrity, honesty and respect for all persons with whom we come into contact.
-We rely on you to help us by speaking up whenever any situation threatens our values and our reputation.
-When you do, you provide us with the information necessary to remedy the situation.
+We rely on employees to help us by speaking up whenever any situation threatens our values and our reputation.
+When they do, employees provide the information necessary to remedy the situation.

 Such situations may pertain to: